mjmanley/PredictiveModeling/pm_service_ui_spark.md

 that are available on an instance of the {{site.data.keyword.pm_short}} service through the {{site.data.keyword.pm_full}} Dashboard:

-*  Work with samples (models, notebooks and applications)
+*  Work with samples (models, notebooks, and applications)
 *  Display model details
 *  Deploy a model as:
    *  Online deployment
    *  Batch deployment (supporting IBM Object Storage and {{site.data.keyword.dashdbshort}})
-   *  Stream deployment (supporting IBM MessageHub)
+   *  Stream deployment (supporting IBM Message Hub)
 *  Get deployment details
 *  Delete a deployment
 *  Delete model